enfabrica/enkit/scripts/gee.md

 `pr_make` will look at the recursive parentage of the current branch  until it finds a remote branch as a parent.
 This remote branch (usually `upstream/master`) will be used as the "base" branch for the PR to be merged into.
-This "base" branch can be overriden useing the "--base <branchname>" flag.

 Uses the same options as "gh pr create".